PrivacyLx/website/content/community/become-a-member.en.md

 we only accept donations via cash or bank transfer, however we will be adding more private ways to donate digitally soon.

-##### Cash

-To donate by cash please come to one of our events and inform a PrivacyLX member that you wish to donate.

-##### Bank Transfer

-To donate by bank transfer please send the amount to:

-> PT50 0035 0647 00005627 330 11

-The BIC for our account is:

-> CGDIPTPL
+  - **Cash** give it to one of the board members for example, during an event.
+Make sure you get a receipt.

+  - **Credit Card** via our [Open Collective](https://opencollective.com/privacylx/contribute/membro-da-privacylx-62800). **Note** please don't fill in your name there, otherwise it will be publicly listed on the page of contributors.

+  - **Bank Transfer** to the IBAN *PT50 0035 0647 00005627 330 11* (BIC: CGDIPTPL).
+If you are donating to register as a member of PrivacyLx, please send us an email with a receipt (to socios[at]privacylx.org)

 #### Why join?